-Improving the stereo with a system that fits your musical tastes is one way to make your Civic stand out from the crowd.
-There are simple upgrades that make a big difference in your car's sound, not to mention a variety of add-ons that allow you to use all of your favorite personal electronic devices with you car stereo.
+Designing a stereo system that suits your musical tastes is one way to make your Civic stand out from the crowd.
+There are plenty of simple upgrades that will make a big difference in your car's sound, not to mention a variety of add-ons that will allow you to use all of your favorite electronic devices with your car stereo.

 The standard stereo in the Civic is an AM/FM/CD radio with the option for a CD changer.
-The sound system is rounded out by either a 4- or 6-speaker configuration, with standard factory sizes that make it easy to find upgrades.
+The sound system is rounded out by either a 4- or 6-speaker configuration, with standard factory sizes that make upgrading easy.

 Replacing your factory radio

 After you remove a few dash panels, getting the Civic's factory stereo out of the dash is a snap.
 The dash opening also easily accepts any regular-sized (single-DIN) stereo, from budget-friendly units that improve on the factory radio to top-of-the-line decks that give you Bluetooth® connectivity and a world of add-on options.

 How you use your Civic will help you decide the best choice for you, so pick the stereo that will do all the things you need it to do -- plus a few things you might want it to do eventually -- so you can avoid having to upgrade your system again in the near future.